KIKIKILOKJ/Instagram-Clone/README.md

 To run the tests for the class files:
    $ python3.6 manage.py test

-## Known bugs
-Like and Follow functionality do not work

 ## Technologies used
    - Python 3.6
    - HTML